 District of Columbia income earning residents are subject to both federal and District income taxes.
 The TCJA was signed into law in December 2017 and makes extensive changes to the federal individual income tax structure.
-The interplay between the federal and local individual income tax structures can have significant implications for each resident's tax liability because some features of the District's tax structure are coupled to federal income tax structures, the TCJA changes to the federal income tax structure will change not just District residents' federal income tax liabilities, but also their District income tax liability.
+The interplay between the federal and local individual income tax structures can have significant implications for each resident's tax liability because some features of the District's tax structure are coupled to federal income tax structure while others are not.
+Because of the coupling between the District and federal income tax structures, the TCJA changes to the federal income tax structure will change not just District residents' federal income tax liabilities, but also their District income tax liability.